Application requirements

 • Significance and innovation of the research, including its theoretical foundations (200-300 words)

-• A description of the Pilot Study.
-The VP program will fund an individually-tailored Pilot Study in the amount of $20,000 per participant.
-The Pilot Study will be awarded after the VP completes their first summer institute, and VPs will initiate the activities between the first and second summer in the VP program.
-During the first summer with the program, VPs will attend seminars on developing a detailed plan for implementing the Pilot Study.
+• A description of the Pilot Study or ARE.
+This year, the VP program will fund an individually-tailored Applied Research Experience in the amount of $20,000 per participant.
+Due to funder requirements, primary human subjects data collection cannot be supported with these VP funds.
+The ARE will be awarded after the VP completes their first summer institute, and VPs will initiate the activities between the first and second summer in the VP program.
+During the first summer with the program, VPs will attend seminars on developing a detailed plan for implementing the ARE.
 Because of this process, a detailed spending plan is not requested at this time.
-For the application, we request that you describe some potential activities that might be included in your Pilot Study.
-Pilot studies may propose analyses of existing data or collection and analyses of new data.
-The findings from the pilot study will serve as preliminary data for the NIH grant proposal that you will develop.
-Please describe the pilot study that you would conduct with these funds.
-Include a tentative project title, as well as descriptions of the issue, significance, proposed activities (including the target population, sample size, and data collection methods), primary research question(s), data analysis methods, and what you anticipate learning from the pilot study data.
+For the application, we request that you describe some potential activities that might be included in your ARE Explain how the overall experience will inform and support your subsequent grant proposal.
+Examples of activities that can be included are conducting analyses on one’s own existing data or a publicly available dataset; obtaining access to specialized expertise from a statistician; and attending classes and workshops.
 In addition, be sure to describe how the preliminary data and findings from the pilot study will support and strengthen your NIH grant proposal.
-To illustrate how you would spend the $20,000, describe some potential activities that might be included in your Pilot Study.
+To illustrate how you would spend the $20,000, describe some potential activities that might be included in your ARE.
 Explain how the overall experience will inform and support your subsequent grant proposal (limit of 250 words).

 File uploads for the online application:

 • A Specific Aims page for an NIH grant proposal that you would write during your participation in the training program.
-(Each participant will attend an intensive six-week summer institute in San Francisco from mid-June through late July for three consecutive summers.
-In the first summer, participants will draft an NIH grant proposal as well as a plan for a pilot study to collect preliminary data to support the NIH grant proposal.
+(Each participant will attend an intensive six-week summer institute in San Francisco from June to July for three consecutive summers.
+If accepted to the program, during the first summer, participants will develop an NIH grant proposal that contributes to your program of research.
 In the second and third summer institutes, participants will integrate their pilot study findings into their draft NIH grant proposals, refine their proposal drafts, and submit them to NIH for extramural review.)
+Please draft a Specific Aims page for the NIH grant proposal that you would propose to write.

 • We ask that your Specific Aims page includes a tentative project title, as well as descriptions of the significance, proposed activities, sample(s) and methods, and relevance to public health of the study.